 Cannabis and Gun Ownership: Navigating State and Federal Regulations

 Cannabis products and firearms are governed by strict federal laws, and these regulations directly affect one another.
 Federal and state laws on cannabis and firearms have evolved as public perceptions have shifted.
-Here’s how these laws intersect and why medical marijuana card holders can’t buy firearms in most cases:
+Here’s how these laws intersect and what medical marijuana card holders in Texas should know:

 Federal Regulations